 He holds qualifications in technology and law, with an Honours Degree in Electrical Engineering from the University of Queensland, and a Juris Doctor from the University of Technology Sydney.

 Director of Industry and Member Relations

-Jens joined IGEA in 2019 after working as a lecturer for game design, manager of the SAE Sydney campus, Head of Academic Studies for Digital Media at Laureate Australia as well as Associate Dean (Design Vertical) for Torrens University.
+Jens joined IGEA in 2019 after working in various leadership roles in game-related education, including manager of the SAE Sydney campus and Associate Dean (Design Vertical) for Torrens University.

-Ceri’s previous experience is built from many years of being an award winning manager at EB Games while simultaneously self-managing his own pop culture events business.
+Ceri’s previous experience is built from many years of being an award-winning manager and training specialist at EB Games while simultaneously self-managing his own pop culture events business.

 He is a firm believer that candid communication, support-focused structure, and empathic leadership provide a clear and effective foundation that delivers successful projects on time and on budget.

 He is also always down for a yarn… so long as there is coffee involved, so please reach out if you’d like to discuss an opportunity or project that will benefit the Australian game development community!